pratiktech-prog/GenAIArtifacts/README.md

 Comment:
 This repo includes training programs because GenAI adoption requires behavior change.
 Building a platform is only half the job — the other half is enabling teams to use it effectively.

-This aligns directly with Wellington’s requirement for “enablement and training across engineering, QA, analysts, and support.”

 🧠 📌 COMMENT: Why RAG and Secure Retrieval Are Prioritized